BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwInstallerTool

-These objects are use by [QtIfwPackageScript](#qtifwpackagescript) objects, to as a means to include "tools", such as third party utility binaries, in the installer which are not part of the product or intended for use by an end user.
+These objects are use by [QtIfwPackageScript](#qtifwpackagescript) objects, to as a means to include "tools" (typically third party utility programs), in the installer which are not part of the product or intended for use by an end user.
 Such tools may then be utilized by your package script operations.